wtoivo/RM2-ODL-quali-book/docs/01-Qualitative_designs.md

 <div class='webex-solution'><button>Explain the answer</button>

-This study would probably bext be conducted as a qualitative study - the researcher is looking at the motivations of the participants.
+This study would probably best be conducted as a qualitative study - the researcher is looking at the motivations of the participants.
 However, it could also possibly be a quantitative study, if the motivations are measured and quantified on a numeric scale instead of text data.

 </div>